sjaakjules/Dendron-Megafauna/vault/admin.project-structure.md

 Actions are metadata linking the research cluster with the source environment.
 Actions are described using the following markers:

+- point cloud styling (point cloud files: colours, sizes)
-- point cloud styling (javascript: specify annotations, colours, lines, callouts, buttons, animations)
+- point cloud interactions (javascript: specify annotations, colours, lines, callouts, buttons, animations)
 - point cloud location (xyz vector embedded within the URL).

 Where possible, notes in the research cluster should be linked to the source environment with styling and location markers.